Restorative Journeying with Survivors of Abuse within the Catholic Church

 We humbly acknowledge the significant harm that has been caused by sexual abuse of children and commit to preventing such abuse in the future, acknowledging there are people in the community who are yet to come forward to disclose abuse in the past.

 Pathways Victoria offers a set of compassionate, just and appropriately resourced professional standards processes to respond to reports of abuse.
 The Pathways Victoria model offers an alternative to existing mechanisms such as the National Redress Scheme and civil litigation for those who may wish to engage in a pastoral response.

 The Pathways model responds to the needs of those who wish to connect at a pastoral level with a one-to-one connection with a care coordinator who will walk alongside victims and survivors on their journey.
-It facilitates a compassionate approach with the opportunity to restore faith and trust with every step of engagement.
+We facilitate a compassionate approach with the opportunity to restore faith and trust with every step of engagement.